Pauma massacre: Background

 After the Battle of San Pasqual, the Californio lancers, a Mexican military force, broke up into different groups.
 A group of eleven men traveled to Rancho Pauma, owned by Jose Antonio Serrano.
 Along the way, the men stole a herd of fine horses belonging to the Pauma band of the Luiseño and retreated to the rancho.

 Serrano, his fourteen-year-old son Jésus, and his brother-in-law Jose Aguilar had gone to Pala, where Serrano's wife and other children were staying.
 Before leaving, Serrano was said to overhear two Luiseño women discussing a plot to capture the Californios.

 The events

 In the evening Chief Manuelito Cota (also called Chief Manuel) took a group of the Pauma band with him to Rancho Pauma.
 The chief knocked on the door and introduced himself.
 The Californios knew the chief and had peaceful relations with him.
 When the Californios opened the door, the chief and his men captured the lancers.

 They took eleven prisoners to El Potrero, an Indian rancheria, for the night.
-The next day the party traveled to Aqua Caliente (Warm Springs, now known as Warner Springs).
+The next day the party traveled to Aqua Caliente (now known as Warner Springs).
 Chief Manuel called the area bands together for a tribal council to decide the fate of the horse thieves.
-Most tribal chiefs believed the prisoners should be scarred and then released.
-William Marshall, a local American, entered the debate.
-He swayed the vote in favor of executing the prisoners.

 The tribal leaders decided the Californios should undergo ritual torture and execution for their crimes against the Pauma band.
-After the Californios witnessed the first execution, the men wept and begged for their lives.
-Santos Alipas, thirteen years old, stood up and reportedly said, "What's the use of crying?
-We can only die once; let us die like brave men."
-Impressed with Alipas' bravery, the Luiseños gave him a choice on how he wanted to die.
-The boy asked to be shot.
-He was immediately shot through the forehead.